-Paul Freeman brings more than 17 years of diverse experience advising clients in the energy, aerospace and defense, and maritime industries on a range of issues, with a primary emphasis on matters involving compliance, risk management and litigation.
+Paul Freeman brings more than 18 years of diverse experience advising clients in the energy, maritime, and aerospace and defense industries on a range of issues, with a primary emphasis on matters involving enforcement defense, litigation, and risk management.

-Paul routinely advises clients in response to investigations by, or inquiries from, a range of regulators, including the U.S. Environmental Protection Agency, the U.S. Department of Justice, the U.S. Securities and Exchange Commission, the Internal Revenue Service, the U.S. Department of Defense Inspector General, the Federal Bureau of Investigation, the U.S. Commodity Futures Trading Commission, and state attorneys general.
+Paul routinely advises clients in response to investigations by, or inquiries from, a range of regulators, primarily the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Justice (DOJ), and also including the U.S. Securities and Exchange Commission, the Internal Revenue Service, the U.S. Department of Defense Inspector General, the Federal Bureau of Investigation, the U.S. Commodity Futures Trading Commission, and state attorneys general.

 Prior to joining Sutherland, Paul was counsel at Dewey & LeBoeuf.
 His previous experience included working in the U.S. Environmental Protection Agency’s Office of General Counsel in Washington DC.